markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 + simplest case very similar to byte pair encodeing (BPE)
 ### WPM example
 + segmentation
-  + add understaore before words then segment using trained wpm model
+  + add underscore before words then segment using trained wpm model
     + this is a house => _Th is_is a house
-+ TODO: look up WPM example
++ *TODO: look up WPM example
 + particularly useful for morphologically rich languages (Ru, De, Ja, Ko, etc)
-+ they now use WPM model for 32k words.
++ they now use WPM model for 32k words
 + use of WPM improves machine translation measure (BLEU) and lowers latency

 ## Speed-up with TPU's